Mutual Broadcasting System: From 3M to Amway

-When ABC Radio "split" into four demographically targeted networks on January 1, 1968, Mutual unsuccessfully sued to block the move.
+When ABC Radio (Note: Not to be confused with ABC Audio.) "split" into four demographically targeted networks on January 1, 1968, Mutual unsuccessfully sued to block the move.
 Meanwhile, the network was undergoing some management instability, with frequent changes at the top.
 For example, Matthew J. Culligan was Mutual's president from October 1966 to June 1968.
 He was replaced by Robert R. Pauley, who came over from the ABC radio division, where he had served as president for nearly seven years.
 But Pauley only lasted a year, and resigned after clashes with the board over the need for cost-cutting, and other decisions with which he disagreed.
 His replacement was Victor C. Diehm, owner of several Mutual-affiliated radio stations and active on the Mutual Affiliates Advisory Council.